confluentinc/ksql/docs/developer-guide/create-a-stream.md

 The following example creates a stream that has three columns from the `pageviews` topic: `viewtime`, `userid`, and `pageid`.
 All of these columns are loaded from the
 {{ site.ak }} topic message value.
-If you wish to access data in your message key see [Create a Stream with a Specified Key](#create-a-stream-with-a-specified-key), below.
+To access data in your message key, see [Create a Stream with a Specified Key](#create-a-stream-with-a-specified-key), below.

 ksqlDB can't infer the topic value's data format, so you must provide the